Molang

-On November 11, 2021, the show announced that it would celebrate World Kindness Day in the UK on November 13.
+Millimages has announced that every episode is now available to stream on Hopster Learning in the United States as of October 19, 2022.

 Plot

-The series chronicles the relationship between roommates and best friends, Molang, an enthusiastic and optimistic rabbit, and Piu Piu, a timid but outgoing chicken.
-They pit their wits against numerous occurrences, ranging from everyday problems and sitcom-style situations, to extraordinary adventures that often turn dangerous and/or risky.
+The series chronicles the relationship between roommates and best friends, Molang, an enthusiastic, happy and optimistic rabbit, and Piu Piu, a timid and introverted chick.
+Their adventures and occasional misadventures usually cause them to pit their wits against the minutiae of their world, ranging from everyday problems and sitcom-style situations to extraordinary adventures that often turn dangerous and/or risky.

-The show's animation and art style are heavily inspired by Japanese anime, with sweat drops on the characters' faces and particular expressions on their eyes, usually whenever they're extremely jovial, perplexed, frightened, or panicked.
+The show's animation and art style are heavily inspired by the Japanese chibi style, with sweat drops on the characters' faces and particular expressions on their eyes, usually whenever they are extremely jovial, perplexed, frightened, or panicked, alongside oversized heads contrasting against short, simplistic bodies.

 Molang is defined by its empathy, softness, tenderness, and joy.
 Molang has no nationality, is ageless, and gender-neutral.
 The characters of Molang speak Molanguese.